cvxpy/cvxkerb/README.md

 ```

 For the server, you can choose from the installation options provided in the [kRPC documentation](https://krpc.github.io/krpc/getting-started.html).
 In our case, we downloaded the prebuilt binaries from the [GitHub release](https://github.com/krpc/krpc/releases/tag/v0.5.2) and extracted them to the KSP `GameData` directory.
+Note: Use the exact linked release for `v.0.5.2` (even though the pip install is `0.5.3`), as the `0.5.3` release does not contain the server build.
 We are using KSP 1.12.5 for this tutorial.

 ## Tutorial outline
 ### Introduction [30 min]

 - Explanation of the tutorial's purpose and goals
 - Explanation of the importance of self-landing rockets
 - A brief overview of CVXPY

+### Getting started with CVXPY [30 min]

 - A single rule for composing convex functions

-### Getting started with CVXPY [30 min]

-- Validating successful installations
+- The working principles of CVXPY
-- Creating a simple optimization problem to demonstrate CVXPY's capabilities
+- Creating a simple optimization problems

-### Formulating the problem [60 min]
+### Formulating the rocket landing problem [60 min]

 - Identifying the problem's parameters
 - Developing the objective function and constraints